NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Health, Human Services, Global

-OVERVIEW: Mike Vranos and family move their philanthropy through the Vranos Family Foundation, which gave away around $3.6 million recently.
+OVERVIEW: Mike Vranos and family move their philanthropy through the Vranos Family Foundation.
 The family's giving focuses on the Northeast, particularly Connecticut.
 Vranos has given some of his largest sums to Harvard in support of stem cell and life sciences research.

 BACKGROUND: Raised in Ellington, Connecticut, Michael W. Vranos began his Wall Street career in 1983, after graduating from Harvard University.
 Vranos was the senior managing director of Kidder Peabody in charge of RMBS trading.
 In 1994 he founded Ellington Management Group, an investment and advisory firm based in Old Greenwich, Connecticut, where he serves as CEO.